ChristinaLast/ML-Pipeline-Docker/README.md

 CMD ["python", "/src/PythonExample.py"]
 ```

-A terminal is opened, and docker is installed and the image generated:
+A terminal is opened, Docker is installed, and the image is generated:

 ```
 sudo snap install docker --devmode